 There are not many financial platforms that would offer you commodities, equities, and cryptocurrencies for trade at the same time.
 The Plus500 is one of those companies, with reputable functions and services offered to traders from around the world.
 With the different financial trading platform, Plus500 sure is a major player in the market that deserves a separate consideration.

-Plus500 is a publicly listed company that offers online trading platform services for investors bent on making a profit from trading the assets available on the exchange.
+Plus500 is a publicly listed company that offers online trading platform services for investors bent on trading the assets available on the platform.
 The company established its operations in 2008, with headquarters located in Israel.
 The company also has business units in UK, Cyprus, Australia, and Bulgaria.

 The company was announced by six graduates of the Technion Institute of Technology through IPO (Initial Public Offering) with prime investments made by Gonen.
-Its shares are registered at the Alternative Investment Market (AIM) of the London Stock Exchange.
+Plus500 Ltd is listed on the Main Market of the London Stock Exchange.

 According to the company’s 2016 annual report, the revenue level in 2016 reached $328 million while net income stood at $117 million.

 Currently, service is available for trades coming from 50 countries around the world.
 The setback to the service is that US citizens cannot use the services offered by Plus500 as the license has still not been obtained with American authorities.

 Sign Up and Verification Processes

 Registration at Plus500 can be done only if you come from a supported country.
 The widget, as shown in the picture below, will not be available for US clients, not even for a trial period.
 The registration itself is straightforward, as you have to provide your email, password, and type of account you wish to open.
 You can open up demo version to try things out.
 If satisfied, you can always switch to real money.